raychng/weather-data-analysis/README.md

 - [gsodpy.py](https://github.com/raychng/weather-data-analysis/blob/main/gsodpy.py)
 - [station_id_data file](https://github.com/raychng/weather-data-analysis/tree/main/station_id_data)

-Sub-projects are stored in the same directory for potential future weather-crop-analysis work
+Refer to the respective jupyter notebook file for more detailed explanation of each sub-project.

-Refer to the jupyter notebook file for more detailed explanation of each sub-project
+Sub-projects are stored in the same repo for future weather-crop-analysis work.